 For many companies, the primary driver behind self-reporting is the opportunity to secure a DPA.
 It should be clear from the analysis above, however, that self-reporting in the United Kingdom does not guarantee a DPA or even necessarily leniency in sentencing (depending on whether other public interest factors are at play).
 It is also clear that a firm may only be able to gauge its prospects of success relatively late in a process during which the firm will usually have provided a significant amount of information, documents, investigation reports and even witnesses for interview.

 Perversely, therefore, a firm’s efforts to secure maximum co-operation credit may actually put it in a worse position than it began in, especially if it has provided information or evidence about an issue or facts that may not otherwise have come to light or been obtainable by the authority.
 There is an ever-present risk that by the time the corporate has visibility as to the direction in which the SFO or the court is leaning, it may have assisted prosecutors in building a strong case against itself, often at significant financial and other cost, for little or no benefit.
+The Corporate Co-operation Guidance provides the most recent reminder of this, with clear express warnings to corporate organisations that none of its provisions creates any rights or expectations.
+In a slightly different context, Soma Oil & Gas Limited v.
+Director of the Serious Fraud Office provides an illustration of the expense, difficulty and disruption associated with seeking to force the SFO to bring about a conclusion to an investigation.
 Corporates therefore need to evaluate the risks and costs inherent in making self-reports very carefully.
 Some key risks and practical considerations are set out below.